Hudson Valley engagement or adventure elopement, THE CLIFFS AT LITTLE STONY POINT

 THE BEACH AT LITTLE STONY POINT

-2. Minnewaska State Park Preserve located in Kerhonkson, NY is one of the most popular places to have a Hudson Valley engagement or adventure elopement .
+2. Minnewaska State Park Preserve located in Kerhonkson, NY is one of the most popular Hudson Valley Engagement & Adventure Elopement Locations.
 The area is best known for its cliffs and waterfalls.
 Sam Point’s preserve is where you find the view and cliffs.
 This is also the highest point of the Shawangunk Mountains.
 It takes about a half-hour to walk up to Sam Point.
 An additional hour hike will get you to the amazing Verkeerderkill Falls.
 They are worth the trek!

 THE CLIFF AT SAM’S POINT

-3. Flat Rock in Garrison, NY is hosts some great spots that are very easily accessible.
+3. Flat Rock in Garrison, NY is a great Hudson Valley Engagement & Adventure Elopement Location, that is very easily accessible.
 A quick 20-minute flat trail leads you past ruins, a meadow, over a bridge, to a little beach and along some wonderful rocks that jut right into the Hudson River.

 You can check out Brittany and Peter’s engagement session at Flat Rock here: